Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

     - Enchantment charging not implemented.
 - Torso and arm node adjustments:
     - Motion can spazz out at times.
-    - Nodes will sometimes snap back to their default orientations when the player resets their aim.
     - Node positions do not match their associated collision capsules when spinal rotation is modified, which can lead to inaccurate collisions.
 Looking into a fix on my end.
     - Attacking a target when looking straight up or down leads to some pretty odd looking animations at times.
     - Archery aim direction may not perfectly match the release direction of arrows/bolts.